Aircloak/aircloak/air/docs/content/ops/configuration.md

 }
 ```

-In this case Insights Cloak will compute if columns are isolating in `regular_table` as normal.
-For `auto_table` it will
+In this case Insights Cloak will automatically compute which columns in `regular_table` are isolating.
+For `auto_table`
-treat `telephone_number` as isolating, `first_name` as not isolating, and compute for all other columns as normal.
+it will treat `telephone_number` as isolating, `first_name` as not isolating, and automatically handle all other
-For `manual_table` it will treat `first_name` as not isolating and all other columns as isolating.
+columns. `manual_table` has the automatic isolating column detection turned off.
+All columns that have not been manually
+classified will therefore be treated as if they isolate users.

 __Warning__ The safest option is to treat a column as isolating.
 Manually classifying a column as not isolating may lead
 to privacy loss.
-It is safe to classify columns as isolating only when sure that most values in that column appear for
+It is safe to classify columns as not isolating only when sure that most values in that column appear
-multiple users.
+for multiple users.
 Please contact [support@aircloak.com](mailto:support@aircloak.com) if you need help classifying your
 data.

 #### Tips and tricks